AC optimal power flow in the presence of renewable sources and uncertain loads: Optimal Power Flow Allocation Problem under Uncertainty

 In the power-systems literature, the variables appearing in formulation above are usually divided into two classes.
 Indeed, already in \cite{Carpentier:1979aa}, the distinction between control and state variables is explicitly made. \emph{Control variables} are those used by the network operator to set the operating condition of the network. \emph{State variables} are \emph{dependent} variables that represent the state of a power network, see also the recent survey \cite{Capitanescu:2016}

 In particular, control and state variables are defined differently depending on the type of bus.
-In a generator bus $k\in\mathcal{G}$, usually referred to as \textit{PV bus} (see e.g.\ \cite[Remark 1]{Low:2014a}) active power $P^G_{k}$ of the generator and magnitude $|V_k|$ of the complex bus voltage represent the control variables, while phase angle $\theta_k$ of bus voltage and generator reactive power $Q^G_{k}$ are the state variables.
-In a load bus, or \textit{PQ bus}, the active and reactive power of the load $P^L_{k},Q^L_{k}$ are given (their values are known to the network operator) while magnitude and phase angle of bus voltage $|V_k|,\theta_k$ are state variables.
-A node to which both a generator and loads are connected is to be considered as a generator bus. {\begin{remark}[Slack bus] \it In power flow studies, usually bus $0$ is considered as \emph{reference} or \emph{slack} bus.
+In a generator bus $k\in\mathcal{G}$, usually referred to as \textit{PV bus} (see e.g.\ \cite[Remark 1]{Low:2014a}) mean active power $P^G_{k}$ of the generator, deployment factor $\alpha_k$ and magnitude $|V_k|$ of the complex bus voltage represent the control variables, while phase angle $\theta_k$ of bus voltage and generator reactive power $Q^G_{k}$ are the state variables.
+In a load bus, or \textit{PQ bus}, the active and reactive power of the load $P^L_{k},Q^L_{k}$ and the active and reactive power of the renewable generators $P^R_{k},Q^R_{k}$ are given (their values are known to the network operator) while magnitude and phase angle of bus voltage $|V_k|,\theta_k$ are state variables.
+A node to which both a generator and loads are connected is to be considered as a generator bus.

+{\begin{remark}[Slack bus] In power flow studies, usually bus $0$ is considered as \emph{reference} or \emph{slack} bus.
 The role of the slack bus is to balance the active and reactive power in the power grid.
 The slack bus must include a generator.
 In most cases, the voltage magnitude and phase are fixed at the slack bus, whereas active and reactive generator power are variables.
 Therefore, in a slack bus there is no control variable, while active and reactive generator power $P^G_k$ and $Q^G_k$ are state variables.
 For simplicity of notation, we do not include slack bus in the formulation,.
 However, its introduction is seamless, and slack bus is considered in the numerical simulation. \end{remark} }

 To emphasize the inherent difference between control and state variables, we introduce the notation